Preventing Lens Fungus and Mold in Binoculars and Telescopes

 Unfortunately, the fungal infestation is often only visible at an advanced stage.
 The mycelium may have released spores already, which may have had time to settle undisturbed in other niches and spread the mold further.
 Regular inspection optics and preventing conditions that favor fungal growth is the way to go.

-The fungus can be removed in the initial stage with alcohol or vinegar, but when it is noticed too late it may have already spread between the lenses and notches.
+The fungus can be removed in the initial stage with alcohol or vinegar, but as it is noticed late it may have already spread between the lenses and notches.
 It then requires disassembly of the instrument to properly remove as much as possible of the fungus.

 Preventing lens fungus in binoculars and telescopes